 - advising in relation to the well-known Rangers FC EBT case with regard to the recovery of gross payments made and taxes for which the company had become liable

 - assisting with the successful recovery of a director’s loan account by undermining a sham trust set up by the director to protect a property which was subsequently taken possession of and sold

-Having instructed Stephen, Carly and Tom in regards to a dispute in my capacity as trustee of a bankrupt estate, I would, without hesitation, recommend their services to other IPs.
-They are not only very technically able but also commercially minded and personable lawyers.Nick Wood, Partner at Grant Thornton
+Having instructed Stephen in regards to a dispute in my capacity as trustee of a bankrupt estate, I would, without hesitation, recommend his services to other IPs.
+He is not only very technically able but also a commercially minded and personable lawyer.Nick Wood, Partner at Grant Thornton

 Stephen provided an experienced and proactive input.
 He advised and assisted us in bringing matters up to date and negotiated with the Companies House prosecution solicitors that the prosecution proceedings would be withdrawn in their entirety (and our company safeguarded as a result).
 We are very grateful for these legal services, especially as there are very few solicitors who deal with this area.
 Our company continues to trade, partly as a result of the legal services provided.Company directors Stephen defended against prosecution for late filing of accounts

 We are extremely happy with the service provided to us by Stephen.
 He assisted and led us through a very lengthy and involved process involving a director disqualification and obtaining leave to be a director.
 This culminated in a substantially reduced disqualification period whilst simultaneously he conducted an application for leave to be granted to continue act as a director of our family business, despite the disqualification.
 We would strongly recommend him to anyone in our situation.Family business owners that Stephen defended against a director disqualification claim